FotoWeb can transcode and play audio and video files in your archives.

 To play a video, select the asset's thumbnail in the grid to open the Details page.
 Select Play button in the preview to start playback.

 Note: Basic video playback features are available in all versions of FotoWeb.
 Additional advanced options as described on this page are only available with an additional Audio/Video license for FotoWeb.
-A separate topic explains the AV functionality for different licenses and user types.

 Play / Pause buttons - Start or pause playback

 Volume control - Controls the output volume.
 Use the system control panel to choose between different speakers on your computer.